We are living through an unprecedented time in human history.

 Of course, many employees won’t want to stand up in front of everyone to say thank you, which is why this works so well as a remote tactic.

 Has anyone delivered above and beyond this week on a project?
 Or handled a difficult client with a total pro?
 Is there anyone who deserves a big, virtual pat on the back for never replying to emails after 6pm?

 Simply send a short email or instant message to highlight these everyday achievements, and you might be surprised at how motivating your team finds it.

 A little recognition goes a long way, and the byproduct will be increased productivity and job satisfaction — a rare thing indeed when the whole company is working from home during a global crisis!

 Another area that’s closely related to reward and recognition is career progression.
-This isn’t the case for every business, but in times of crisis, employee raises and promotions are often the first thing to fall by the wayside.
+This isn’t the case for every business, but in times of crisis, employee raises and promotions are often the first things to fall by the wayside.

 There’s a natural assumption that, when we’re all going through difficulties like this pandemic, that career growth will be essentially zero.

 It’s a fair assumption given the economic impact, but it doesn’t have to be that way.

-You naturally need to be sensitive to the global economic situation, but if you were planning to do employee assessments and compensation reviews anyway, it may be a smart choice to stick to that plan if you can.
+You naturally need to be sensitive to the global economic situation.
+Still, if you were planning to do employee assessments and compensation reviews anyway, it might be a smart choice to stick to that plan if you can.